filipnaudot/lightbench/CONTRIBUTING.md

 5. Commit Your Changes: Commit your modifications with clear and concise commit messages.

-6. Open a Pull Request: Submit a pull request to the main Lightbench repository, detailing the changes and their purpose.
+6. Open a Pull Request: Submit a pull request to the main lightbench repository, detailing the changes and their purpose.